satya164/quik/README.md

 The `--production` option performs minification on the resulting bundle.
 You can omit it if you're not going to use the file in production.

 You can provide multiple entry points as arguments.
-In that case, you can use `[name]` to get the name of the entry point while specifying an output file.
+In that case, you can use `[name]` to get the name of the entry point while specifying an output file,

 ```sh
 quik --bundle file1.js file2.js --output [name].bundle.js
 ```

-A sourcemap file is automatically generated when generating a bundle.
+Sourcemap files are automatically generated when generating bundles.

 ## Sample project